Seteeri/Particle/README.md

 Protoform is a Common Lisp 3D nodal/graph shell based on DRM-KMS and Open GL ES.
-It is the implementation of my vision of a more consistent programmable UI to replace the desktop/application paradigm.
+It is the implementation of my vision of a more consistent programmable UI to replace the desktop/application paradigm - a way to map our thoughts into the computer.
+It integrates concepts from CLIs/shells/REPLs/notebooks, WMs/DEs, and mindmapping into a single 3D interface.

+User-aspect Goals:

-The aim is to create a full Lisp environment short of creating a pure Lisp OS/kernel (PID 1 might be an option); Protoform may be considered a top-down approach rather than a bottom-up approach.
-From a consumer perspective, the lower abstractions are becoming virtualized at the convenience of the user, i.e. web browser becoming a platform.
-However, the increase in data breaches and security issues have not completely eroded the OS a key factor.
+1. Create a Common Lisp environment/userland short of creating a pure Lisp OS/kernel; PID 1 might be an option (Protoform may be considered a top-down approach rather than a bottom-up approach).

-It aims to integrate Wayland by providing the desktop as a node (plane) in 3D space, making Protoform a "meta-manager" around the desktop.
-(It is possible to allow windows to exist in 3D space allowing for convergence, however memcpy performance limits the number of windows)
+2. Integrate Wayland by providing the desktop as a node (plane) in 3D space, making Protoform a "meta-manager" (It is possible to allow windows to exist in 3D space allowing for convergence, however memcpy performance limits the number of windows).

-Protoform integrates concepts from CLIs/shells/REPLs/notebooks, WMs/DEs,
-and mindmapping into a single 3D interface.

-It is **not** an attempt to create a visual programming language; it is akin to an IDE.
+It is **not** an attempt to create a visual programming language; it is more akin to an IDE.
 It is designed to edit Lisp code/data, which are effectively binary trees.
 It makes Lisp code/data first-class objects just as conventional windows are.
+It takes a more pragmatic approach to the idea of a Lisp environment by building on top of the Unix model to allow integrating Lisp into existing interfaces and leveraging the existing FOSS ecosystem and infrastructure, thus allowing more seamless adoption, rather than taking an adamant approach.

 The target audience consists of programmers, developers, system administrators, power users, tech-savy users and the like.